hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 - **Jiang Qilong** – In charge of the Streamlit interface and user interaction design, ensuring smooth UI/UX experience.
   *Background in design and software engineering.*
+  *The University of Tokyo.*

+- **Seiya Usuki**
+  Contributed to system development and research activities as a project member.
+  *Kobe University*

 We are committed to building intelligent and accessible robotic systems, with experience in academic research, competitive robotics, and early-stage commercialization.